-In practical situation owing to unavailability of pure entangled state for key distribution, observation of maximal violation of CJWR inequality becomes impossible.
-Hence, based on amount of violation, identifying two qubit entangled states useful in entanglement assisted QKD protocol is important from practical view point. \\ \textit{Identifying Useful States:} Let in a QKD protocol, CJWR inequality(Eq.(\ref{mon2i})) be violated by some fixed amount $\mathcal{V}$(say).
+In practical situations owing to unavailability of pure entangled state for key distribution, observation of maximal violation of CJWR inequality becomes impossible.
+Hence, based on the amount of violation, identifying two qubit entangled states useful in entanglement assisted QKD protocol is important from practical view point. \\ \textit{Identifying Useful States:} Let in a QKD protocol, CJWR inequality(Eq.(\ref{mon2i})) be violated by some fixed amount $\mathcal{V}$(say).
 Let $\varrho$ be some unknown two qubit state used in the corresponding protocol.
-Let $\lambda_{11},\lambda_{22},\lambda_{33}$ denote the eigen values of the correlation tensor of $\varrho.$ Violation being observed, restriction is imposed on these three unknown(as $\varrho$ is unknown) quantities:
+Let $\lambda_{11},\lambda_{22},\lambda_{33}$ denote the singular values of the correlation tensor of $\varrho.$ Violation being observed, restriction is imposed on these three unknown(as $\varrho$ is unknown) quantities,namely:

 Now $\varrho$ is useful for secure key generation in the protocol if it satisfies Eq.(\ref{basis9iii}).
 Hence, $\varrho$ is useful if: